 Blink vs. Blink XT — Our Thoughts

 Overall, when comparing the Blink vs. Blink XT, it’s pretty clear that the Blink XT is the superior choice.
 It’s an upgrade in literally every metric, although it’s also a little more expensive.

 However, despite being one of the cheaper brands on the market, we don’t feel like Blink is affordable enough to warrant a buy when you take its specs and features into account.
-We strongly recommend paying just a little bit extra and upgrading to the gen 2 Ring Stick Up Camera for a much more impressive video monitoring solution.
+We strongly recommend paying just a little bit extra and upgrading to the Ring Stick Up Cam Elite for a much more impressive video monitoring solution.
 It’s pretty great, check it out.